uoa-compsci399-2025-s1/capstone-project-2025-s1-team-7/README.md

 For more information on running the application on your emulator or phone, refer to the [Android Studio Developer Page](https://developer.android.com/studio/run/device)

+## Note on running the application
+The main branch currently has an update rate of 1 second.
+However this update rate can only be achieved if you disable WiFi Scan Throttling in the developer options of your Android phone.
+If you don't disable this, the app will update at most, 4 times every 2 minutes.
+[Learn more about WiFi Scan Throttling](https://developer.android.com/develop/connectivity/wifi/wifi-scan#wifi-scan-throttling)

+There is a variable under [MapViewModel.kt](https://github.com/uoa-compsci399-2025-s1/capstone-project-2025-s1-team-7/blob/main/app/src/main/java/com/example/compsci399testproject/viewmodel/MapViewModel.kt) called _wifiScanRate where you can change this update rate.

 ## Project Management Tool
 [Project Management Tool](https://github.com/orgs/uoa-compsci399-2025-s1/projects/24)